 The order of a filter, in the analog world, indicates the minimum number of reactive electrical components the filter will require in its design.
 Reactive electrical components include capacitors and inductors.
 Higher-order filters, then, are generally more complex and expensive.

-In the images below, I show basic schematics for a first-order passive low-pass filter and a second-order Sallen-Key unity-gain low-pass filter.
-Notice how the first-order filter has a single capacitor (one reactive component) and the second-order filter, though it includes an op-amp, has two capacitors (two reactive components).
+The images below show basic schematics for a first-order passive low-pass filter and a second-order Sallen-Key unity-gain low-pass filter.
+Notice how the first-order filter has a single capacitor (one reactive component), and the second-order filter, though it includes an op-amp, has two capacitors (two reactive components).

 Every reactive component within an analog filter circuit will add 90º of phase-shift.